larscom/homebrew-tap/README.md

 # 🍺 Homebrew Tap

 A Homebrew tap containing formulas maintained by **larscom**.
-Use this tap to easily install custom CLI tools on macOS.
+Use this tap to easily install custom CLI tools on macOS / linux.

 ---